Rebeccacheptoek/Farm-Management-System/README.md

 ## Credits

-The farm recording system was developed by [Your Name].
+The farm recording system was developed by Rebecca Cheptoek.